MATTopo: Topology-preserving Medial Axis Transform with Restricted Power Diagram: Preliminaries

-MATFP~\cite{2022MATFP} utilizes the duality of surface RPD to generate a medial mesh.
-However, it fails to preserve the homotopy equivalence of medial mesh w.r.t the input 3D shape.
-To overcome this deficiency, we construct the medial mesh directly from the duality of volumetric RPD.
-Fig.~\ref{fig:pre_dual_mm_rpd} (a) shows the RPD of three spheres, where the input volume is divided into three sub-domains clipped by three radical hyperplanes.
+Fig.~\ref{fig:pre_dual_mm_rpd} (a) shows the RPD of three spheres, where the input volume $\model$ is divided into three sub-domains clipped by three radical hyperplanes.
 We show its duality in Fig.~\ref{fig:pre_dual_mm_rpd} (b).
+The duality between the volumetric RPD and the medial mesh $\mmesh$ can be summarized as follows: